vmware-nsx/eval-docs-ids-ips/README.md

     * Members of **Production Applications**: **APP-1-APP-TIER**, **APP-1-WEB-TIER**
     ![](Images/IDPS_POC_9.PNG)

-> Note: Tags were applied to the workloads through the Powershell script used to deploy the lab environment.
+> **Note**: Tags were applied to the workloads through the Powershell script used to deploy the lab environment.

 **Enable Intrusion Detection**
 1. In the NSX Manager UI, navigate to Security -->  Distributed IDS --> Settings